Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 They will then ask you to verify your account by sending a copy of your ID or driver’s license.
 This is basically how they fight bots, so after 72 hours, your account gets turned back on.

-If you are a repeat offender, though, Linkedin can restrict your account again, and they can choose for how long your Linkedin account can be restricted.
+If you are a repeat offender, though, LinkedIn can restrict your account again, and they can choose for how long your LinkedIn account can be restricted.

 But by law, they can not delete your account, as that data belongs to you.